Nexfinity/CakeyBot-Wiki/moderation/User_Reporting.md

 1. Users can **right-click** on the user or message that they want to report.
 2. Click on `Apps` froms the context menu.
 3. Select `Report Message` or `Report User` depending on the type of content being reported.
+4. Provide reason for the report.
+(Only for `Report User`)
-4. Once the report is submitted, it is sent to the staff team who can then take appropriate action.
+5. Once the report is submitted, it is sent to the staff team who can then take appropriate action.
 <br />

 <image src="/image_(8).png" width="800px">